sjtrimble/angular/aio/content/tutorial/getting-started.md

 ## Navigating with the Angular Router

 Up until now, your application hasn't had any variable state or navigation.
-The Angular router allows us to show different components and data to the user based on where we are in the application.
+The Angular router allows us to show different components and data to the user based on where the user is in the application.

 In the loosest form, the router takes the state of the URL bar, and maps it into a set of components to render to the screen.
-By navigating around our application, the router swaps one set of components for another.
+When navigating around the application, the router swaps one set of components for another.

 #### Route Configuration